Darius-ss10/The-Twitch-Bot/README.md

     you can run the file
     by running the following command in the terminal: ```python3 /path/to/get_refresh_token_first_time_use.py``` (Be aware that the authorization code you got in step 10 is usable only once, and it's used in this step.
-    So, if for some reason (e.g. your refresh token is no longer valid) you have to run this step again, you'll have to generate a new authorization code.)
+    So, if for some reason (e.g. your refresh token is no longer valid) you have to do this step again, you'll have to generate a new authorization code.)

 ## How to run the bot
 Run the file _TwitchBot.py_.
 You can do it by right-clicking on the file and then clicking on "Run 'TwitchBot'" if you use PyCharm as your IDE.
 If you use another IDE,
-you can run the file by running the following command in the terminal: ```python3 /path/to/TwitcBot.py```
+you can run the file by running the following command in the terminal: ```python3 /path/to/TwitchBot.py```

 ## Description of the bot
 The bot has 3 main features: